 If you are living abroad, you are already familiar with some of the tax laws within your adopted country.
 Especially if you are working overseas – depending on your income – you most likely pay taxes to the country you’re living in.
 But did you know you can get credit towards your foreign income to prevent you from paying double tax?
 Yes, and we have info about this US foreign tax credit and how to calculate it.

 The Foreign Tax Credit (FTC) from the IRS in the United States is a dollar-for-dollar reduction towards your foreign earned income.
 This means, for example, if you paid 200 Euros to the Italian government as a resident of a foreign country, you can take a 200 dollar credit and apply it to any US taxes you owe.
 Thus, you can subtract 200 Euros (convert into USD) from your US tax bill.

 It’s important to note, however, that you as an American expat cannot take credit from the income you excluded from the FEIE (Foreign Earned Income Exclusion).
-This particular credit is a tax benefit that helps you exclude up to $105,900 of foreign earned income for the tax season 2019.
+This particular credit is a tax benefit that helps you exclude up to a little over $100,000 of foreign earned income for the tax season 2019.

 How to Claim the Foreign Tax Credit